Chris-hughes10/func-to-script/README.md

 ## Aren't there a bunch of libraries that do this already

-There are, and most of those contain more functionality han is contained here!
+There are, and most of those contain more functionality than is contained here!
 However, most of these tend to require interacting with custom objects or adding additional boilerplate; `func-to-script` is able to avoid this for simple use cases.